NaveenPrasanth/naveenprasanth.github.io/_posts/2023-05-20-irrational_numbers.md

 2. Take a ruler, wash it first, then measure the diameter of the pizza.
 Find the circumference (ie. Cheese crust length) by using 2*$\pi$*r.

 You guessed it right, the *3.14159265358979323846...* that we have seen in the example is $\pi$, an irrational number.
 This number is the ratio between the length that you measured with the ruler and the length that you measured with the thread.
 So, if you know the diameter of any pizza, you can just compute how many inches of cheese crust you will get in that pizza.

+### Oh wait, $\pi$ is never ending and non-repeating, how to decide when to stop
+It all depends on the problem we are solving and the accuracy we need.
+In the last millennia, people have come up with a lot of cool ways to accurately generate this ratio.
+In our use cases, we can stop whenever we feel the accuracy is good enough for us.
+In schools, we would have only used the *3.14* approximation of $\pi$.

 So the ratio of its diameter to the circumference of a circle that exists in nature is an Irrational number.
 Likewise, we can find irrational numbers in many real-world models.